Bypass navigation bar

 The catalog provides detailed information about the courses required for degree and certificate options in MRI.

 Find out more about accreditation and affiliations.

 Find out more about degree and certificates in Nursing and Health Care programs.

 See a chart of degree plans by college or visit the credit programs home page.

 The MRI program is one of several specialized imaging health programs offered by the colleges of DCCCD.

 Other specialized imaging programs include:

-The MRI program is located in El Centro College’s Center for Allied Health and Nursing, in the Paramount Building at Market and Pacific streets, a block from the main campus.
-Opened in June of 2008 to house the college’s booming allied health programs, the center comprises 55 classrooms and labs that contain some of the most advanced equipment available to educate health-care students.
+The MRI program is located in El Centro College’s Center for Allied Health and Nursing, at Market and Pacific streets, a block from the main campus.
+The center comprises 55 classrooms and labs that contain some of the most advanced equipment available to educate health-care students.

 The center’s equipment includes:

-Our Magnetic Resonance Imaging faculty members not only have relevant degrees but also have real-world experience in the profession, which makes them able to relate to the challenges you face at work.
-Our instructors work with you one-on-one, encouraging you and helping you to succeed in school and on the job.
+Magnetic Resonance Imaging faculty members have relevant degrees and field experience in the profession, so they can relate to the challenges you face at work.
+Instructors work with you one-on-one, encouraging you and helping you to succeed in school and on the job.